micahwoods/micahwoods.github.io/_posts/2018-08-03-after-17-inches-rain-how-much-k-leached.md

 tags: [soil test, water, potassium, japan, leaching]
 ---

 When I was at Keya GC last month for the Japan Amateur Championship, it rained a lot.
-From June 29 to July, there was precipitation every day, and the total was 446 mm, or 17.6 inches.
+From June 29 to July 8, there was precipitation every day, and the total was 446 mm, or 17.6 inches.

 [Andrew McDaniel](https://twitter.com/drumcturf) suggested that it would be interesting to see how much potassium (K) remained in the soil after that much rain.